seancorfield/honeysql/doc/clause-reference.md

 The `:table` clause is equivalent to `:select :* :from` and accepts just a simple table name -- see `:create-table-as` above for an example.

+Some databases support inheritance and you can `SELECT ..
+FROM ONLY ..` or `..
+JOIN ONLY ..` to restrict the query to just the specified table.
+You can use function syntax for this `[:only table]` will produce `ONLY(table)`.
+This is the ANSI SQL syntax (but PostgreSQL allows the parentheses to be omitted, if you are writing SQL by hand).

 ## select-distinct-on

 Similar to `:select-distinct` above but the first element